The Office of the Procurement Ombud’s clauses in federal government procurement documents

-The Office of the Procurement Ombudsman (OPO) has requested that federal departments and agencies include three (3) clauses in their procurement documents so that Canadian businesses and federal organizations are aware of how OPO can investigate and help resolve federal contract disputes.
+The Office of the Procurement Ombud (OPO) has requested that federal departments and agencies include three (3) clauses in their procurement documents so that Canadian businesses and federal organizations are aware of how OPO can investigate and help resolve federal contract disputes.

 You can find OPO’s clauses in solicitation documents, regret letters to unsuccessful bidders, and federal contracts.